pulpgrinder/Fronkensteen/README.md

 `node fronkensteen-builder`

-This command gathers up the bales and generates the distributable fronkensteen.html file.
+This command gathers up the default bales (the ones listed in default-build.bale_config) and generates the distributable fronkensteen.html file.
 This will be placed in the `dist` folder.

 ## The bale system